Find Affordable College Courses

 78% Women

 South Dakota State University is the 14th most popular school in the nation for students seeking a master's degree in nutrition.
 Each year, around 11,400 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,773 per year, while in-state graduate students, on average, pay $8,164 per year.
-The nutrition program at South Dakota State University awarded 23 master's degrees during the 2020-2021 school year.
-About 78% of this group were women, and 4% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 23 people received their master's degree in nutrition from South Dakota State.
+About 78% of this group were women, and 6% were students from an underrepresented racial-ethnic group.
+Data shows that South Dakota State graduates that hold this degree go on to make a median salary of $53,540.

 #15